 Cinemas cleared to open, but Aroostook theaters have their reservations

-Newly reported cases in Houlton over the past week have brought the total number of cases in Aroostook to 21 since the first case was confirmed in April.
+Newly reported COVID-19 cases in Houlton over the past week have brought the total number in Aroostook to 21 since the first case was confirmed in April.
 With drive-thru testing being conducted over the last few days at Houlton Regional Hospital and possible exposure in Fort Fairfield, it’s possible the number of confirmed cases will continue to climb.

 The governor’s office released several requirements and recommendations for movie theaters on Wednesday, June 24.